simplex-chat/simplex-chat/simplex-messaging-implementation.md

 All server requests MUST be signed with the relevant key and the digital signature MUST be passed in HTTP header `Authorization`.

-In case of signature verification failure, server MUST reject the request with HTTP status code 401 (Unauthorised).
+In case of signature verification failure, server MUST reject the request with HTTP status code 401 (Unauthorized).

 TODO Authorisation header format